ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Experiments

 We implement ViewSplat in PyTorch, utilizing a CUDA-based 3DGS renderer with gradient support for camera poses.
 All models are trained on multiple NVIDIA RTX 4090 GPUs, while inference is performed on a single GPU.

-Following prior works~\cite{huang2025spfsplat,huang2025spfsplatv2}, we adopt the geometry transformer backbones from MASt3R~\cite{leroy2024mast3r} for the SPFSplat and SPFSplatV2 architectures, and VGGT~\cite{wang2025vggt} for V2-L variant.
-To ensure stable convergence, we initialize the geometry transformer, Gaussian parameter head, Gaussian center head, and pose head using pre-trained weights from the corresponding SPFSplat, SPFSplatV2, or V2-L models.
+Following prior works~\cite{huang2025spfsplat,huang2025spfsplatv2}, we adopt the geometry transformer backbones from MASt3R~\cite{leroy2024mast3r} for the SPFSplat and SPFSplatV2 architectures, and VGGT~\cite{wang2025vggt} for the V2-L variant.
+To ensure stable convergence, we initialize the geometry transformer, Gaussian parameter head, Gaussian center head, and pose head using pretrained weights from the corresponding SPFSplat variants.
 The remaining component, our view-dependent head, is zero-initialized; this allows the network to initially preserve the baseline static reconstruction while progressively learning to incorporate view-adaptive refinements.

-The view-dependent head generates pixel-wise view MLPs with a single hidden layer of 16 dimensions.
+The view-dependent head generates pixel-wise View MLPs with a single hidden layer of 16 dimensions.
 All experiments are conducted at a resolution of $256 \times 256$, except for the V2-L variant, which follows its backbone's default resolution of $224 \times 224$.